RuiAAPeres/iOSArchitecture/README.md

 * Parsing it
 * Returning the results to the `UIViewController`, where then they can be showed.

+There is a Branding part, where I expose a strategy to deal with this.
+So:

+* We have two brands: Nike and Adidas.
+* Depending on being on Debug or not, we will choose the right one to be used.

 There are many ways of doing it, although I think mine has some advantages.

 Requirements